 (8) If a covered risk benefits Member is, as a result of options exercised by the Member under regulation 70B(3), not eligible for a supplementary incapacity benefit, no basic incapacity benefit is payable.

 [Regulation 71 inserted in Gazette 30 Jun 2010 p.
-3142-4.]
+3142-4; amended in Gazette 23 Jul 2013 p.
+3309.]

 72. Covered risk benefits Member, supplementary salary continuance benefits for